When and how should you start saving for retirement?

 It isn’t impossible to save enough beginning in your forties, but you may want to seek the advice of a financial adviser to see where you can invest without encountering much risk.

 The same goes for beginning to save in your fifties.
 You already know you won’t be able to retire by age 65, but if you plan it right and save smart, you can retire by your seventies.

-Draw up a budget of your dream retirement.
+Draw up a budget for your dream retirement.
 Do you plan to travel?
 How much would it cost if you needed to do home or car repairs?
 Can you afford your ideal lifestyle on the projected amount of savings in your RRSP?

 If you began saving far too late in the game, reassess your retirement dreams.
 Would you mind working a part-time or consultant job for a few years after retirement?
 Can you comfortably live off less than you intended to?

-No matter your age, set up a retirement savings account if you don’t already have one and put aside every extra penny you can.
+No matter your age, set up retirement savings account if you don’t already have one and put aside every extra penny you can.
 Create a savings strategy based on your current situation and your future needs and enlist professional financial help if necessary.